-No – your conversations with the Program Coordinator are private and confidential; however, should you report concerns where the Program Coordinator becomes concerned for your safety, then the Program Coordinator would have the duty to report to the appropriate adult or authority.
+No – your conversations with RJCK staff are private and confidential; however, should you report information where staff becomes concerned for your safety or the safety of someone else, then they would have the duty to report to the appropriate adult or authority.
 If your parents or teacher/principal request an update, then a discussion about general progress will be had, but specific/personal details about sessions will not be reported unless you give us permission.

 The number of sessions will depend on the Positive Strides program module (topic area) and the youth’s individual learning style and needs.
-For example, some youth may only meet with the Program Coordinator for 8 sessions to discuss substance abuse, while another youth may require 12 sessions.
+For example, some youth may only meet with RJCK Staff for 6 sessions to discuss anger management, while another youth may require 12 sessions.